payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-native-otp-assist-sdk/index.md

 next:
   description: ''
 ---
 The OTP Assist SDK provides a complete authentication flow for card transactions.
-It offers to capture OTP in the merchant app without any redirection to the bank’s 3Dsecure/ACS page.
-This means that there’s one less point of failure in the checkout process and a faster completion rate for transactions.
+It offers to capture OTP in the merchant app without any redirection to the bank's 3Dsecure/ACS page.
+This means that there's one less point of failure in the checkout process and a faster completion rate for transactions.
 The OTP Assist SDK will auto-read and submit OTP on behalf of the user.

 <Accordion title="Features" icon="fa-code">
 The Native OTP Assist SDK gives you the following key capabilities:

 * Read OTP on the merchant app without redirecting to the bank page, for eligible bins.
-* If the bin is not eligible, then it will redirect to the bank’s 3d-secure/ACS page.
+* If the bin is not eligible, then it will redirect to the bank's 3d-secure/ACS page.
 * Support for Android native SMS permission, as well as Google Consent API.
 </Accordion>